forkch/PermissionsDispatcher/index.md

 - If you include [Jitpack.io](https://jitpack.io/) dependencies in your project, it is important to review the order of the repositories available to your app module
   - Because of the library's artifact ID, Jitpack might be tempted to resolve the dependency on its own, which could lead to an error during Gradle's configuration time
-- If you're going to bump up the major version number we recommend to refer our [migration guide](https://github.com/hotchemi/PermissionsDispatcher/blob/master/doc/kotlin_support.md)
+- If you're going to bump up the major version number we recommend to refer to [migration guide](https://github.com/hotchemi/PermissionsDispatcher/blob/master/doc/migration_guide.md)

 ## Licence